SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/02-Streams.md

 All streams are instances of "EventEmitter".

-They emit events that can be used to read and write data.
+They emit events used to read and write data.

 The most important events on a readable stream are:

-The **data** event is emitted whenever the stream passes a chunk of data to the consumer.
+The **data** event - is emitted whenever the stream passes a chunk of data to the consumer.

-The **end** event is emitted when there is no more data to be received from the stream.
+The **end** event - is emitted when there is no more data to be received from the stream.

-The **error** event is emitted when there is an error receiving data.
+The **error** event - is emitted when there is an error receiving data.

 [/slide]

-[slide]
+[slide hideTitle]

 # Readable Stream Example